 Canon Rebel SL1 Review Wrap Up

 My Canon EOS Rebel SL1 review reveals a DSLR camera that does a lot of things well for a smaller than average camera, including good image quality and fast performance levels in viewfinder mode, all at a very good price versus other DSLRs.
 Outside of battery life, Canon didn’t have to sacrifice much to shrink the body size of the SL1.
+Canon declares that this product is the world’s smallest and lightweight full-featured digital SLR.
 But it has slow performance levels in Live View mode, and its low light performance isn’t as good as higher priced cameras.
 Ultimately, Canon has aimed this model at the lower end of the DSLR market, so a few drawbacks are expected.
 It’s one of the best DSLR cameras for beginners, but more advanced DSLR shooters will wish for a larger image sensor and faster performance levels than the Rebel SL1.

 Also why not check out: